robelteshome78-ux/Robel/README.md

     <p1>o make a website, you start by writing the structure using HTML (HyperText Markup Language), which defines the content and layout of the page.
 Then, you style the design using CSS (Cascading Style Sheets) to control colors, fonts, spacing, and layout.
 You can add interactivity using JavaScript for things like buttons or animations.
 Once your website files are ready, you can host them online using free platforms like GitHub Pages, Netlify, or Vercel, making your website accessible to anyone with an internet connection.
 This process allows you to build anything from personal portfolios to full websites, even from home.</p1>
     <h2>Types of websites</h2>
     <p2>1.
 Personal Portfolio Website (Highly Recommended)
     Showcase who you are, your skills (HTML, etc.), and your goals.
     - Helps you stand out online
     - You can use it to apply for freelancing or future jobs

-    - Easy to start, grows with you
+    - Easy to start, grows with you</p2>

-    - Add sections: About Me, My Skills, My Projects, Contact</p2>
-    <p3>2.
+  <h3>2.
 Coding Projects Showcase
   Create a site to display small coding or web design projects.

-    ✅ Shows your learning progress
+  - Shows your learning progress

-    ✅ Great for GitHub portfolio
+  - Great for GitHub portfolio

-    ✅ You can host games or calculators later</p3>
+  - You can host games or calculators later</h3>

-    <p4></p4>
+  <b>THANK YOU FOR YOUR TIME</b>

   </body>
 </html>